pangeo-data/climpred/README.md

 `stats`

-Functions for time series and spatial statistics
+Functions for time series and spatial statistics.

+`loadutils`

+Functions for loading in sample datasets.

+`graphics`

+Functions for quick decadal prediction plots.

 ## Contact
 Developed and maintained by Riley Brady (CU Boulder) and Aaron Spring (MPI).